telus/tds-core/README.md

     /path/to/telus-thorium-core/core $ npm publish
     /path/to/telus-thorium-core/enriched $ npm publish

 In order for the NPM deployment to work, you must be logged in to NPM as a collaborator of each Node module.
-See ""[Publishing NPM Packages](https://docs.npmjs.com/getting-started/publishing-npm-packages)".
+See "[Publishing NPM Packages](https://docs.npmjs.com/getting-started/publishing-npm-packages)".

 ### Step 4: release to CDN

-Use the `deploy:cdn` script to upload each module's dist files to S3:
+Use the `deploy:cdn` script to upload dist files to S3:

     npm run deploy:cdn